invaderjon/gdev/README.md

 To run it from the project root directory simply call **./build/gdev**.
 To run the tests call **./build/tests**.

-## Game ##

-Currently all that is available is a simple test that allows you to control a block.
-To move the block press the left, up, down, or right arrows.

 ## See ##

 [Standards Document][Standards]